bajpaiayush0128/django-car-sharing/README.md

 ## Features

-- User registration and authentication
+- User registration and authentication(using email verification)
 - Car listing and search functionality
-- Booking and reservation system
+- Booking and reservation system(single seats and multiple)
-- Payment integration
-- User rating and feedback system
 - Admin dashboard for managing users, cars, and bookings

 ## Installation